HypixelDev/ForgeModAPI/README.md

 }
 ```

-From here on out you can use the [HyPixel Mod API](https://github.com/HypixelDev/ModAPI#example-usage) directly.
+From here on out you can use the [Hypixel Mod API](https://github.com/HypixelDev/ModAPI#example-usage) directly.

-### Bundling the HyPixel Mod API
+### Bundling the Hypixel Mod API

-When using the HyPixel Mod API you need to instruct your users to
+When using the Hypixel Mod API you need to instruct your users to
 [download](https://modrinth.com/mod/hypixel-mod-api/versions?l=forge) the mod api and put it in their mods folders.

 Alternatively you can bundle a loading tweaker instead.
 This involves a bit more setup, but will result in your mod